 - Self-Care Tips – English

 Does the holiday season create a sense of anxiety for you?
 Download this helpful resource for tips to coping.

 If you or someone you know is in need of a treatment program designed to reduce or eliminate the abuse of alcohol and other drugs, download a list of resources.

 Enroll in Benefits

-If you are homeless, have a mental health challenge and you are seeking help, call our visit our Homeless Multi-Service Center.
+If you are homeless, have a mental health challenge and you are seeking help, call or visit our Homeless Multi-Service Center.
+Their phone number is 714-668-1530.
 For homeless resources provided by the Orange County Health Care Agency, visit their Homeless Services Website.

 If you are in recovery and looking for a place to socialize, participate in recovery groups and life-skills classes, call or visit our Wellness Center.

 If you or someone you know is exhibiting hoarding behavior and the clutter may make their living conditions unsafe, contact Adult Protective Services at 800-451-5155.
 Additional resources can be found on the Orange County Taskforce for Hoarding Website.

 MHA has partnered with Anaheim Regional Medical Center to offer FREE tobacco cessation services to our clients.
 To find out about the free services offered by the New Lung program, visit the website!